 Last month I sat down with a restaurant owner in Uptown Shelby.
 She had 47 Google reviews.
 Six Yelp reviews.
 Eighty-one Facebook Recommendations.
 Three different numbers.
 Three different platforms.
 And three completely different sets of rules she was somehow supposed to just know.
+For a full walkthrough of how review management fits into your broader local search strategy, check out our Local SEO guide.

 She'd been asking customers to leave reviews on Yelp - something Google encourages but Yelp explicitly bans.
 Her Yelp page had a consumer alert on it.
 She didn't know.
 Nobody told her.